-From September 30, 2018 to June 30, 2019, the Company's successive decreases in cash (and equivalents) and working capital are consistent with the increased investments made in E&E activities during these same periods, which have exceeded the financing transactions completed during this.
+From September 30, 2018 to June 30, 2019 and from September 30, 2019 to December 31, 2020, the Company's successive decreases in cash and working capital are consistent with the increased investments made in E&E activities during these same periods, which have exceeded the financing transactions completed during this period.
 In the other periods, the financing transactions completed exceeded investments made in E&E activities during these same periods.